djz88/docs/kontejnery/containers.md

 - Sometimes called as *"jail on steroids"*.
-- Containers provide an additional layer of the security by isolating resources(can be used together with apparmor/SELinux)
+- Containers provide an additional layer of the security by isolating resources(can be used together with apparmor/SELinux)    // k pouziti primo apky
 - Solves issues with shared libraries(multiple versions).
 - Helps with keeping OS clean
 - Easily destroyed   >:P